-If you are using the PDF indexer to generate index data for PostScript and PDF files that are created by user-defined programs, you need to keep the following in mind:

-- The PDF indexer can process PDF input files that are up to 4 GB in size - IBM recommends that the CCSID of the PDF input file be 1252 (WinAnsiEncoding).
-Using another CCSID may cause unexpected results. - The PDF indexer supports DBCS languages.
+If you are using the PDF indexer to generate index data for PostScript and PDF files that are created by user-defined programs, you need to keep the following in mind: • The PDF indexer can process PDF input files that contain up to approximately 3,000 pages, regardless of file size.
+This maximum varies (increases or decreases) depending on the type and number of fonts and images contained in the file.
+IBM recommends that the CCSID of the PDF input file be 1252 (WinAnsiEncoding).
+Using another CCSID may cause unexpected results.
+The PDF indexer supports DBCS languages.
 However, IBM does not provide any DBCS fonts.
 You can purchase DBCS fonts from Adobe.
-The PDF indexer supports all DBCS fonts, except encrypted Japanese fonts. - Input data delimited with PostScript Passthrough markers cannot be indexed - The Adobe Toolkit does not validate link destinations or bookmarks to other pages in a document or to other documents.
-Links or bookmarks may or may not resolve correctly, depending on how you segment your documents. - If a font is referenced in an input file but not embedded in the file and the PDF indexer cannot locate the font, the referenced font is substituted by using one of the base Adobe Type 1 fonts that are provided by IBM.
+The PDF indexer supports all DBCS fonts, except encrypted Japanese fonts.
+Input data delimited with PostScript Passthrough markers cannot be indexed • The Adobe Toolkit does not validate link destinations or bookmarks to other pages in a document or to other documents.
+Links or bookmarks may or may not

+If a font is referenced in an input file but not embedded in the file and the PDF indexer cannot locate the font, the referenced font is substituted by using one of the base Adobe Type 1 fonts that are provided by IBM.
 If the customer purchases additional fonts and installs them on the system, the additional fonts can be embedded at indexing time if they are referenced in an input file and the location is specified on the FONTLIB parameter.
-See "FONTLIB" on page 30 for more information.
+See "FONTLIB" on page 34 for more information.